 Finding Balance During Christmas

 The setting might be different.
 The circumstances might be different.
 But most of us struggle to find balance in our days.
-Our technology-saturated culture not just rallies for our attention but demands it.
+Our technology-saturated culture not only rallies for our attention but demands it.
 Work follows us home in the form of emails, texts, and our own busy minds.
-Our homes which should be healing, rejuvenating, and lifegiving become squashed in the hurry to meet the needs of our outside world.
+Our homes which should be healing, rejuvenating and lifegiving become squashed in a hurry to meet the needs of our outside world.

 And Christmas devotionals?
 Time with God?
+Time with our King of Kings?
 Bible reading?
 It becomes a second priority.
 A rushed process.
 Add in the holiday season and it becomes a recipe for neglect.

 One of my favorite traditions looking back at my teen years was doing advent devotionals every holiday.
-I don’t remember if it was something I took upon myself.
-Or if it was presented to me by my parents.
-But those quiet times every morning focusing on a fresh Christmas devotional or book made an impression on my soul.
+I don’t remember if it was something I took upon myself, or if it was presented to me by my parents.
+But those quiet times every morning focusing on a fresh Christmas devotional while learning anew about the birth of Christ made an impression on my soul.

 To this day it continues to be a tradition I strive for.
 Each season I set aside whatever Bible reading or study I am doing and find some advent devotionals that will cultivate an appreciation for the ‘true meaning of Christmas,’ I have found this practice helps to make my time with God a priority during the Christmas season.